 BMC has launched the Roadmachine 01 AMP X. Described by the Swiss brand as a “premium road e-bike”, it blends endurance geometry with wide tyre clearance and the world’s lightest electric drive unit to create a “fast and forgiving” ride that can also handle light gravel, too.

-If you are thinking about purchasing an electric bike, it's well worth heading over to our best Cyber Monday bike deals hub, were we've included the best money saving offers on electric bikes.
+If you are thinking about purchasing an electric bike, it's well worth heading over to our Chirstmas bike sales hub, were we've included the best money saving offers on electric bikes.

 As with the regular Roadmachine this means a high degree of vertical compliance for forgiveness on long rides and less than perfect road surfaces.
 The 01 AMP X also uses BMC’s D-Shaped seatpost, previously used on its gravel bikes, to add more comfort still.

 Given the focus on producing a smoother ride, it’s no surprise that tyre clearance is pretty generous.
 The bike comes with 35mm Pirelli Cinturato gravel tyres as standard, but has clearance for up to 38mm rubber.

 As you’d expect the 01 AMP X’s geometry continues the all-road theme.
 It’s a pretty relaxed affair; a 54cm has a stack height of 570mm and head tube angle of 72.2 degrees, which should equate to a fairly upright riding position and a pretty stable ride.
 BMC has chosen to keep the chainstays on the shorter side though; at 420mm in length they are designed to ensure both stiffness and better manoeuvrability.

 Like Trek’s recently released flagship e-road bike, the Domane SLR+, BMC has equipped the 01 AMP X with the TQ-HPR50 system.